Tips for Finding Lost Animals

 1. Contact your local animal control agency immediately

-Lost animals who have been brought to the WHS Ozaukee, Racine, Door County, or Green Bay Campuses will be posted on our Stray Animal Listings page after they have been vaccinated and given an exam.
+Lost animals who have been brought to the WHS Ozaukee, Racine, Door County, Green Bay, or Kenosha Campuses will be posted on our Stray Animal Listings page after they have been vaccinated and given an exam.
 We do all we can to find the animal's owner and get him or her home, including posting to social media and tracking down all leads we have.

 As dictated by state law, WHS holds animals for a stray hold period of 4 days, plus 1 for the day the animal was taken into our custody.
 After that hold, an animal can be made available for adoption.
 If the animal cannot be placed due to unsafe behavior, or due to medical conditions that are not able to be treated, we will hold that lost animal for up to 7 days, plus the day of impoundment.
 Unless we are in contact with an owner who needs more time to come in and reclaim an animal, we will not hold animals as unclaimed longer than necessary.
 For this reason, it's crucial that you contact local animal control facilities as soon as you know your pet is missing.

 2. Search your house thoroughly from top to bottom

 - Check all closets, cupboards and anywhere else where your animal may have gotten trapped.
 Retrace your steps and look in any place that he or she may have followed you or other members of the family.

 - Animals can get into some pretty tight places; don't leave any space unturned!
 Go in, under and behind washing machines, closets, furniture, beds, crawl spaces, cabinets... you get the idea!

 - Move outside to garages, sheds, barns, trees, vehicles, porches or any other good hiding places for a frightened animal with your flashlight for dark spots.
 Don't assume he is not there just because he is not responding to your voice.
 Most animals in unfamiliar territory will try to make themselves invisible and may not respond to you calling his name.